jwmdykes/GadgetChatApp/readme.md

 ### Better typescript support

 When trying to use the Rest or GraphQL apis, it would be awesome if we had access to typescript definitions of the data models.
 For example, I was building a `MessageBubble` react component for my chat app.
 This component should take in as props a `message` object and a `user` object which come from my database.
 It would make it super fast to build components if these types were provided!
+They seem to be listed in the API documentation, but I couldn't find the types in my project itself.

-I was able to access the types like this:
+I had to create my own custom types like this:

 ```
 message: GadgetRecord<{